 People who take ella and want to begin or go back to a different hormonal birth control method should wait until their next cycle.
 In the meantime, they could consider abstaining from sex or using a barrier method of birth control.

 According to ella’s manufacturer, if a person’s period is more than 7 days late after taking the emergency contraceptive, they should take a pregnancy test and speak with their doctor.
 They should also do this if their period is unusually light or heavy after taking ella.

 Do you need a prescription for the ella morning-after pill?

 Yes.
 However, many online sites offer virtual consultations with licensed medical professionals and next-day delivery.
 Planned Parenthood clinics also offer access to consultations and prescriptions.

-It is best to take Ella as soon as possible after having unprotected sex, but a person can take it up to 5 days, or 120 hours, later.
-Ella is only available with a prescription.
+It is best to take ella as soon as possible after having sex without a condom or other barrier method, but a person can take it up to 5 days, or 120 hours, later. ella is only available with a prescription.

 The ella morning-after pill has no known long-term side effects and should not affect future pregnancies.